L-Marcel/tailwind-factory/README.md

 # WARNING
 Sorry version number, got a big error uploading the prerelease.
 I'm creating a plugin for this application.
 It was inexperience.

+Download the alpha version at your own risk, it is still undocumented and has changed a lot.
+I'm making it available to perform tests in the production environment.

 # Summary
 1. [Installation](#installation)
    1. [Tailwind Configuration](#tailwind-configuration)